DhanushPriyan2526/Cricket_data_analytics/README.md

 ### Owner
 This project is done by Dhanush Priyan and the github link is "https://github.com/DhanushPriyan2526"

-###Contributing
+##Contributing
-Contributions to enhance the Power BI solution, add new visualizations, or improve existing features are welcome.
+-Contributions to enhance the Power BI solution, add new visualizations, or improve existing features are welcome.
 Follow the contribution guidelines for details on how to contribute.

 Acknowledgments
-Special thanks to espncricketinfo and codebasics  for providing the World Cup data used in this Power BI solution.
+-Special thanks to espncricketinfo and codebasics  for providing the World Cup data used in this Power BI solution.